tiagostmg/tiagostmg/README.md

 ### 👋 hi, I'm Tiago

 🎓 Computer Science student
-💻 Passionate about software development, and technology
+💻 Passionate about software development and technology
 📚 Always learning and working to become a better developer

 ### 🛠️ Skills & Technologies